-6:5: Pupil's Controlled Medication: All controlled medication brought onto the school premises for pupils must be handed in person to a houseparent or member of the medical staff by an appropriate adult for documentation and secure storage.
+5:5: Pupil's Controlled Medication: All controlled medication brought onto the school premises for pupils must be handed in person to a houseparent or member of the medical staff by an appropriate adult for documentation and secure storage.
 A medication form should be completed for any prescribed controlled drugs or there should be a doctor's letter in full detailing diagnosis, medication, frequency, dose, route and when to administer.
 Medication within this category include anti-depressants, amphetamine-based drugs as used in the treatment of Attention Deficit Hyperactivity Disorder (ADHD).
 Controlled drugs remain in the surgery(s) and are administered by the houseparents as prescribed.
 These medications are stored in the controlled drug cupboard (this is a locked cupboard which is located within another locked cupboard).
 Administration of these drugs are recorded in the "Controlled Drugs Book".
 If there is any doubt about the nature of the medication, the prescribing doctor is consulted about the appropriate action to take.
 There should be a clear identifying label on the box/bottle from the prescribing doctor as with all medication, detailing the pupil's name, medication name, dosage, lot number and expiry date.

-6:6: 'Over the Counter' medication (household remedies) will be dispensed to pupils by the school houseparent or duty medical person by giving an initial dose and further appropriate doses on consultation with parents.

-Any day pupils under 16 years of age that upon assessment by the medical staff it is deemed that medication would be beneficial will have their parent's telephoned notifying them of the pupil's condition and informing them of the medication given.
+5:6: 'Over the Counter' medication (household remedies) will be dispensed to pupils by the school houseparent or duty medical person by giving an initial dose and further appropriate doses on consultation with parents.
+Any day pupils under 16 years of age that upon assessment by the medical staff it is deemed that medication would be beneficial will have their parent's emailed notifying them of the pupil's condition and informing them of the medication given.
 All parents at the beginning of the school year sign medical consent, allowing, in emergency situations, medication, first aid and lifesaving treatment to be administered.

-6:7 Staff involved with the administration of medicines should be alert to any excessive requests for medication by pupils or by parents on their behalf.
-In any cases of doubt, advice may be obtained from the Head of Medical.
+5:7 Staff involved with the administration of medicines should be alert to any excessive requests for medication by pupils or by parents on their behalf.
+In any cases of doubt, advice may be obtained from the Medical Administrator.
 Medical staff audit the medications administered and log visits, and notify parents accordingly.

-6:8 Faculty/Staff Medication and Medical Conditions: Any member of Appleford staff that takes regular medication requiring administration during the school day must take individual responsibility to keep these medications secure and away from pupils.
+5:8 Faculty/Staff Medication and Medical Conditions: Any member of Appleford staff that takes regular medication requiring administration during the school day must take individual responsibility to keep these medications secure and away from pupils.
+Your personal medication needs to be stored securely in the medical room in a clearly named box, or locked out of sight in your car.
+This excludes live-in staff that may have medication in their private accommodation.
 If a member of staff has any concerns about their medication they must seek advice from the school medical team in central surgery.
 If the medication or the medical condition is likely to affect the staff members ability to fulfil their job role the staff member should not come to school and must seek guidance from their doctor.
 It is recommended that any staff member undergoing invasive medical treatment such as chemotherapy notify the school for support and guidance.
 If a female member of staff becomes pregnant during the course of her employment at Appleford, it is suggested that they inform the school so they can be supported in the workplace and notified of any health concerns around the school that could affect them or their unborn child.
 She must also inform the Medical team who will create a risk assessment.